 Escape the heat with an afternoon snooze and shower back at Grandma's, before venturing out for the evening.

 Time for a mooch around town before dinner.

 Easily walkable from Grandma Kaew's, this small temple felt well-loved and used by the locals.
 The giant seated Buddha was undergoing a new golden spray tan (paint) when we visited.

 Pick a spot for a pre-dinner beer or cocktail and watch the world go by.
 Jet Yod Road is the perfect place with several bars and cafes.

 Head towards Barrab for dinner, stopping at the nearby Clock Tower to see the light and sound display.
 At 7pm, 8pm and 9pm nightly.

 A fairly unusual attraction to say least.
 This large clock tower which acts as a traffic roundabout undergoes a nightly light and sound show.
-For about 7 minutes loud music blares out whilst brightly coloured lights sweep over the clock tower.
+For about 7 minutes loud music blares out while brightly coloured lights sweep over the clock tower.
 And the traffic keeps swinging by as tourists snap their pictures.

-A 3 minute walk from the Clock Tower, you will find Barrab (located 423/3 Banphaprakan Road, Chiang Rai).
+A 3-minute walk from the Clock Tower, you will find Barrab (located 423/3 Banphaprakan Road, Chiang Rai).

 So that was it.
-A whistle stop tour of Chiang Rai's eccentric mix of attractions.
+A whistle-stop tour of Chiang Rai's eccentric mix of attractions.
 Chiang Rai's relaxed atmosphere a welcome relief from the hectic Chiang Mai traffic.
 Definitely worth the journey.